richardpizem-ctrl/SIRIUS-LOCAL-AI-ALFA/MODULE_MAP.md

 - `animation_scenes.py`
 - `animation_manager.py`

-These files prepare the animation system for future versions (v2.0.0 and v3.0.0).
+These files prepare the animation system for v2.0.0 and v3.0.0.

 ---